pazz/alot/docs/source/configuration/index.rst

 terminal supports.

 To specify the theme to use, set the `theme` config option to the name of a theme-file.
-A file by that name will be looked up in the path given by the `themes_dir` config setting which defaults to :file:`~/.config/alot/themes/`.
+A file by that name will be looked up in the path given by the :ref:`themes_dir <themes-dir>` config setting which defaults to :file:`~/.config/alot/themes/`.

 Theme-files can contain sections `[1], [16]` and `[256]` for different colour modes,